vinkodlak/rigpro.consulting/src/pages/workflow/index.md

     image: /img/01_INITIAL_CONTACT.jpg
     title: Initial contact
   - body: >-
-      It is our firm belief that there needs to be a perfect match between both parties.
+      We firmly believe in the importance of a perfect match between the client and consultant.
 We will investigate all particular project requirements and key information - service company, geographical region, project complexity - and fit the right expert for your project.
     description: >-
       We match the perfect consultant with skill sets that fit your needs and set up a meet and greet.